-Cloth diapers come in many styles, from the traditional prefold diaper that requires a cover, to a “hybrid” style (that can use both cloth or disposable absorbency layers), to the simple “all-in-one” style.
-One of the best things about cloth diapers is that no matter what your budget and lifestyle, there is a diapering option that can work for you.
-The prefold diaper with covers is the most economical.
-The hybrid approach is an excellent choice for for families on the go, as the flexibility in absorbency can fit almost any situation.
-The simplicity of the all-in-one approach makes it the most similar to wearing a traditional disposable.
-Flexibility, adjustability and conveneince are a part of modern cloth diapers that have helped make cloth diapers easier and accessible to more and more people.
+The prefold diaper with covers is the most economical style.
+The hybrid approach is perfect for families on the go, as the flexibility in absorbency can fit almost any situation.
+The simplicity of the all-in-one style makes it the most similar to wearing a traditional disposable.
+The adaptability, adjustability, and convenience of modern cloth diapers have helped make this once “old-school” diapering choice easier and available to more and more people.

 Will I have to wash my diapers at home or can I get a diaper service?

-With modern cloth diapers most families wash at home, though diaper services are regaining popularity in many areas.
-Either way, soiled cloth diapers go into a dry pail (or waterproof laundry bag), which is emptied for washing an average of 2-3 times per week.
-That’s right, you should only expect 2-3 extra loads of wash per week when using cloth diapers!
+With today’s cloth diapers, most families wash them at home, though diaper services are regaining popularity.
+Either way, soiled cloth diapers go into a dry pail or waterproof laundry bag, which is then emptied for washing 2-3 times per week.
+We know nobody loves doing laundry, but a couple of extra loads a week isn’t something to fret over.

 Why would I NOT want to use cloth diapers?

-There are some situations where cloth diapers might not be right for you.
+There are some circumstances where cloth diapers might not be right for you.
 There is no rule saying you have to do it 100% of the time.
-For some families, using cloth part-time works better, and still results in many of the same benefits as full-time use.
-Even if you are using cloth full-time, it is important to keep at least a few disposable (or hybrid) diapers on hand as part of your family’s disaster kit.
-Should you go without power or water for several days, it may be best to use disposables so that soiled cloth diapers don’t develop mold and mildew waiting for an unknown time to be washed.
-There are also some medical situations in which disposables would be recommended, such as a yeast rash, bacterial infection or when an infant is hospitalized and the hospital staff needs to weigh the diapers to track baby’s output of urine.
+For some families, using cloth part-time works better and still results in many of the same benefits as full-time use.
+Even if you are using cloth full-time, it is important to keep at least a few disposable (or hybrid) diapers in your family's disaster kit.
+If you would ever have to you go without power or water for several days, it may be best to use disposables so that soiled cloth diapers don't develop mold and mildew waiting to be washed.
+Disposable diapers may also be recommended for medical reasons, such as a yeast rash, bacterial infection, or when an infant is hospitalized and the hospital staff needs to weigh the diapers to track the baby's output of urine.

 What do I need to do to disinfect my cloth diapers?